vanchee/containers-sydsummit-workshop-2019/all-lab-modules/lab2a-option1-ecs-labs/03-automating-end-to-end-deployments-for-aws-fargate/README.md

 ![Sample_App_page](images/Sample_PHP_App.png)

+To test continuous deployment, make a change to src/index.php in the ecs-demo-php-simple-app repository and push it to GitHub.

+From your terminal application, change the working directory to your local copy of the repository, and then run the following commands to push the changes to your remote repository:

+    git add .

+    git commit –m “changes to index.php”

+    git push origin master

+AWS CodePipeline detects the change, builds the new application, and deploys it to your cluster automatically.
+After the pipeline finishes deploying the revision, refresh the page to see your changes.

+This pipeline is now in production, listening for new code in the source code repository, and ready to ship future changes that your team pushes into production.
+The pipeline is extensible, meaning that you can add stages to include additional steps.
+For example, add a test stage to run unit and acceptance tests.
+This helps ensure new code revisions are safe to deploy to production.
+You can also include a notification step that alerts your team, through email or a Slack channel, that a new version is live.
+The notification can include details about the change that was deployed to production.

-Once complete, please remember to follow the steps below in the **Workshop Cleanup** to make sure all assets created during the workshop are removed so you do not see unexpected charges after today.
+# Once complete, please remember to follow the steps below in the **Workshop Cleanup** to make sure all assets created during the workshop are removed so you do not see unexpected charges after today.

 ## Workshop Cleanup